 - Understand the definition of domestic abuse

-- Define abuse within their own relationships
+- Identify issues or problems that they experience within their own relationships

 "I’m stronger now, I have more confidence since Enough’s Enough.
 If it were to happen again I would walk away, I know that now.
 I was completely caught up in him and nothing else mattered.
 Now I see much clearer, I use the skills I learnt and I will not be walked over again.
 I now know it’s not my fault.
 I feel so much stronger, I am ready to go back to work and become financially independent again, It feels really good."